Construction Accidents: Everything to Know

 Types of Construction Accidents

-- Falls from heights - Being at high elevations pose a serious injury threat.
+- Falls from heights – Being at high elevations pose a serious injury threat.
 Guard rails and preventative measures should have been in place.
-If you fell and sustained a serious brain injury, hiring a brain injury lawyer is ideal.
+If you fell and sustained a serious brain injury, you are entitled to the compensation owed to you.

-- Falling objects - Lower level construction workers are at risk for falling objects including cranes, tools, trash, ladders, etc. Traumatic brain injury attorneys can be ideal in these instances as well if an object landed on your head and resulting in a potential traumatic brain injury.
+- Falling objects – Lower level construction workers are at risk for falling objects including cranes, tools, trash, ladders, etc. If an object landed on your head, it may have resulted in a potential traumatic brain injury.

 - Dangerous/defective tools, machinery or equipment – Power tools can malfunction causing serious injury to the user.